Playing with Knives: Critical reception

 Ned Raggett from AllMusic found that the song "has a wonderful squelching lead hook, leading into the mid-song shift to vocals and piano effortlessly."
-Larry Flick from Billboard noted that it "spills industrial/acid keyboard noises on top of a fast-paced house groove".
+Larry Flick from Billboard magazine noted that it "spills industrial/acid keyboard noises on top of a fast-paced house groove".
 He added, "Nice contrast comes via occasional disco strings and diva wailing.
 Totally wild."
 James Hamilton from Music Week complimented the track as a "frantic exciting rave".
-Mandi James from NME felt that it showed "their scope, imagination and innate skill for pure pop songs".
-Richie Blackmore from Record Mirror viewed it as a "furious piano-techno workout" that "is certainly at the cutting edge of current trends".
+Mandi James from NME felt it showed "their scope, imagination and innate skill for pure pop songs".
+Another NME editor, James Brown, wrote, "Token Techno track for people who prefer twisting and rolling at the hips to lying between the sheets listening to Peel.
+And a fine sound it is too."
+Richie Blackmore from Record Mirror described it as a "furious piano-techno workout" that "is certainly at the cutting edge of current trends".
 Marc Andrews from Smash Hits commented, "Throbbing "basslines" laced with meaningless phrases and there you have it.
 But just try sitting still when it's played at your next tea dance."

 Impact and legacy

+NME ranked "Playing with Knives" number 14 in their list of "Singles of the Year" in December 1991.

-British clubbing magazine Mixmag ranked the song number 24 in its "100 Greatest Dance Singles Of All Time" list in 1996.
+Clubbing magazine Mixmag ranked the song number 24 in its "100 Greatest Dance Singles Of All Time" list in 1996.

-Same year, English DJ Tall Paul chose the song as one of his Top 10 tracks, saying, "I don't know why this hasn't been reissued yet.
+Same year, English DJ Tall Paul named it one of his Top 10 tracks, saying, "I don't know why this hasn't been reissued yet.
 I've seen so many bootlegs.
 It's just waiting to be brought out again."

-Alexis Petridis, writing for The Guardian in 2020, listed the Quadrant Mix of "Playing with Knives" at number 13 in his list of his 25 best early '90s breakbeat hardcore tracks.
+Alexis Petridis, writing for The Guardian in 2020, ranked the Quadrant Mix of "Playing with Knives" at number 13 in his list of his 25 best early '90s breakbeat hardcore tracks.

+Classic Pop ranked it number 39 in their list of the 40 top dance tracks from the 90's in February 2022.